AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

 We assume the functional unit will be implemented as an :ref:`Abstract Data Type (ADT) <Ada_Idioms_Abstract_Data_Types>`.
-Strictly speaking, the ADT idiom is not required here, but that is the best approach for defining for types, for the good reasons given in that idiom entry.
+Strictly speaking, the ADT idiom is not required here, but that is the best approach for defining major types, for the good reasons given in that idiom entry.
 There's no reason not to use an ADT in this case so we will.

 Solution